What is a Guardian ad Litem?

-What do GALs do?
+What do volunteer GALs do?

 Who can serve as a volunteer GAL?

-GAL volunteers are people like you.
+Volunteer GALs are people like you.
 Some volunteers work full time, some are retired, some are students, some are teachers, some are grandparents; but they are all extraordinary people who want to make the voices of abused and neglected children heard.

 Why are there volunteer GALs?

-Where do I go to become a volunteer GAL?
+How can I become a volunteer GAL?

 You may fill out the Volunteer Inquiry Form.
 If you prefer to speak with someone, please contact your county office or call 1-800-277-0113 to learn more and get started.